wandersick/chmac/README.md

 ![ChMac in Action](./Images/chmac-animated-demo.gif)

-For download of the latest version, visit its [page at Microsoft TechNet Gallery](https://gallery.technet.microsoft.com/ChMac-a-quick-Windows-CLI-dcfdb3f7).

 For a quick start, refer to [Examples](#Examples) section; for screenshots, refer to [Screenshots](#Screenshots) section

 ## List of Features